jagenjo/litescene.js/guides/resources.md

 DriveModule.saveResource( res, on_complete ); //callback when the resource has been saved
 ```

+# Inspector

-If you want your resource to be inspectionable by the editor, you can define the method inspect:
+By default the editor will create an interface to inspect a resource, but if you want to create your custom editor for your resource you can define the method inspect:

 ```js
 MyResourceClass.prototype.inspect = function( widgets )